pallavi11kande/BankingSystem/README.md

 #Banking System

-This project has been completed during my one-month Web development Internship with The Sparks Foundation.
-Check out the video to see how this website works [here]
+This project has been completed during my one-month Web development Internship with The Sparks Foundation. this project is hosted on webhost000: https://coeducational-outle.000webhostapp.com/

 ### Task assigned was as follows: